 Caitriona has worked as a Councillor, in marketing & public affairs and holds a Masters in Charity Management.

 After Jesus College, Paul worked 30 years for ICI and 9 for the CAB.
 Paul has been Cambridge Aid’s Hon Treasurer since 2007.

 Representing Citizens Advice Bureau

-Rachel Talbot is Chief Executive Officer of Cambridge Citizens Advice Bureau.
+Long-standing Trustee Rachel Talbot is also CEO of Cambridge & District Citizens Advice.